Introduction to Pingtung

 Shadao Beach

-Best Things to Do in Kenting (Pingtung)
+Things to Do in Kenting (Pingtung)

 Escape the crowds and discover the secret soul of Taiwan’s southern coast.
 While places like Eluanbi Lighthouse and Longpan Park steal the spotlight, Kenting National Park is filled with lesser-known corners that offer solitude, beauty, and a deeper connection with nature.
 Kenting is not just a beach town.
-It’s a full-on tropical experience.
-Whether you’re sipping cocktails under palm trees, diving through coral reefs, or hiking along a rugged cliffside trail, it’s the kind of place that reminds you what vacation should feel like.
-Add Kenting to your Taiwan itinerary – you won’t regret it.

 National Museum of Marine Biology & Aquarium

-Key Exhibits
+Key Points:

 ■ National Museum of Marine Biology and Aquarium Ticket